 - In the German novel The Method by Juli Zeh, the antagonists went out of their way to keep the heroine alive specifically to avert this.

-- Warhammer 40K has a variation: Living Saints are Sisters of Battle who are martyred by the various enemies of the Imperium, their images and backstories used to boost morale.
+- A variation: Living Saints are Sisters of Battle who are martyred by the various enemies of the Imperium, their images and backstories used to boost morale.
 Unlike most examples, they come back- as glowing-eyed, angel-winged incarnations of His wrath with six-foot flaming broadswords.

 - A Confessor named Dolan spoke against the Cardinal Bucharis, who was committing heresies against the Imperium and creating his own empire by conquering worlds to his rule.
 Bucharis hoped that executing him would discourage any rebellion, instead the people under the Cardinal rose up against the Cardinal.
 Million of unarmed citizens mobbed the Cardinals armed guards, and they cornered him and tore him to shreds with their bare hands.